-The choice should be according to the speed you intend to use for the transfer (Slow=9600bit/sec or Fast=38400bit/sec), touch the relevant \square on the display.
+The choice should be according to the speed you intend to use for the transfer (Slow=9600bit/sec or Fast=38400bit/sec), touch the relevant $\square$ on the display.
 The VT is now ready to receive (see Software Manual for the transfer).

-Information

-relating to

-driverAfter the project has been transferred, the VT can make available information relating to what has been loaded.
-The information regards:• Serial ports present
+After the project has been transferred, the VT can make available information relating to what has been loaded.
+The information regards:

+- Serial ports present

-• The name of the driver loaded
+- The name of the driver loaded

-• The version of the driver loaded
+- The version of the driver loaded

-• Network address of the VT
+- Network address of the VT

-• Last error to have occurredTo acquire this information carry out the following operations:
+- Last error to have occurred

-- Be situated in any page of the project - Press two diagonally opposed angles that are free of any settable objects or buttons (at least one angle must be free)
+- Be situated in any page of the project - Press two diagonally opposed angles that are free of any settable objects